aspose-imaging/Aspose.Imaging-for-.NET/Examples/README.md

 ## Aspose.Imaging for .NET Examples

-This repository contains C# and VB.NET Example Projects for [Aspose.Imaging for .NET](https://products.aspose.com/imaging/net).
+This repository contains C# Example Projects for [Aspose.Imaging for .NET](https://products.aspose.com/imaging/net).

 ## How to use the Examples?